Art masterpiece discovered in woman's kitchen sells for €24 million | DW | 27.10.2019

 Until recently, the piece hung on a wall in the home of an unsuspecting elderly woman in northern France.
 The painting fetched about five times more than its initial estimate.

-This photo taken last month, shortly after being found, shows the painting by the late 13th century Florentine artist Cenni di Pepo, also known as Cimabue
+This photo taken last month shows the painting by the late 13th century Florentine artist Cenni di Pepo, also known as Cimabue, shortly after its discovery

 A masterpiece by the Italian painter Cimabue sold for €24 million ($26.6 million) at an art auction on Sunday in Paris.

-The "Christ Mocked" painting was discovered in a French woman's kitchen in September and had been valued at between €4-6 million ($6.6 million) ahead of it going under the hammer.
+The painting known as "Christ Mocked" was discovered in a French woman's kitchen in September and had been valued at between €4-6 million ($6.6 million) before it went under the hammer.

 Read more: Rare Cimabue painting discovered above elderly French woman's stove